-Cars of Japanese manufacturer have rarely suffered from losing aerodynamic appendices all over the year.
+The cars of the Japanese manufacturer have rarely suffered from losing aerodynamic appendices all over the year.
 Main incidents involved front wheel arches and slight damage of side skirts.
-But no big issues have been reported about rear wing or rear diffused, and rarely they lost their front splitter, such as Hanninen in Argentina.
+But no big issues have been reported about the rear wing or rear diffuser, and rarely they lost their front splitter, such as Hänninen in Argentina.

 Also in Argentina Jari Matti Latvala lost one of his rear wheel arches.

 J.M.Latvala/M.Anttila, Toyota Yaris WRC, Rally Argentina 2017, 5th. – picture by Rodrigo Montecinos – ewrc-results.com

 However, Toyota aero appendices have proven to be resistant to collisions and fire.